5 books in 4 weeks.

-1. Use great great great hooks:
+Use great great great hooks

 Build up tension at the very beginning.

 Stephen King often has an ordinary person experience something extraordinary (or even disturbing, irrational, violent or dramatic).
-He challenges the audience by making an assumption that triggers their sense of righteousness, or by using an absurd phrase that promises something hilarious.
+He challenges the audience by making an assumption that triggers their sense of righteousness, or by using an absurd phrase that promises something hilario

-“This isn’t funny at all
+“This isn’t funny at all”

 “Lazy butt?”

-Very soon, announce a meaningful and important event in your story (it will grasp attention even more if it is tragic) which is going to change everything and will be explained over the course of the next few pages.
+An event that is going to change everything (it will grasp attention even more if it is tragic) and understandably will be explained over the course of the next few pages.

-3. Have a Hero, will travel
+Have a Hero, will travel

 You can use objects too, like cars, an envelope, even a building (your bank for example).